emanguy/feature-branch-bot/README_CONFIG.md

 * `sshCloneURL` [String] - The SSH url where the bot can clone the code from for this project.
 * `syncTag` [String, optional] - The tag to look for on merge/pull requests for this project.
 Other merge/pull requests will be ignored.
   This value is more specific than the server-level value, and will override it if it is specified here.
+* `mainBranchName` [String, optional] - The name of the primary branch in the repo, used during the initial clone.
+Defaults to "master" if not specified.
 * `sshCreds` [SSH Credentials, optional] - SSH credentials to use for this specific project during clone/push operations.
   This will override the server-level value if it is provided here.